-There is far more to this historic and highly sought-after area than its picturesque and normally serene lake and the sound of high octane engines as they speed around its perimeter each March.
+There is far more to this historic and highly sought-after area than its picturesque and iconic lake that is home to the annual Formula One Australian Grand Prix.

-Apart from the iconic lake and its famous swans, Albert Park is host to some of the finest 1930s and 1940s architecture in Melbourne, with pretty attached and row housing lining its leafy streets and rose-adorned parks, much dating back to Victorian and Edwardian eras, such as magnificent terraces of St Vincent's Place.
+Albert Park and Middle Park are host to some of the finest 1930s and 1940s architecture in Melbourne, with pretty attached and row housing lining its leafy streets and rose-adorned parks, much dating back to Victorian and Edwardian eras, such as magnificent terraces of St Vincent's Place.

 - Beach time at Albert Park or Middle Park Beach and a stroll along Kerferd Road Pier